 Student credit cards can be a great first step into the world of credit.
 These relatively low-risk starter credit cards can help students build their credit for the next stage of their lives.
-And as a plus, some student cards offer cash back so you can earn rewards on your spending.
+Plus, some student cards offer cash back, so you can earn rewards on your spending.
 You just have to decide what kind of rewards card you want based on your spending habits.

 Main details

-Welcome bonus $50 cash bonus after your first purchase within three months of account opening (in the form of 5,000 Chase Ultimate Rewards points) Automatic Cashback Match after the first year
+Welcome bonus $50 cash bonus after your first purchase within three months of account opening (in the form of 5,000 Chase Ultimate Rewards points) Automatic Cashback Match after the first year.
+Discover will match all the cash back new cardholders earn at the end of the first year

 Rewards rate